Shortest closed curve to contain a sphere in its convex hull: Introduction

 \section{Introduction}

-The \emph{convex hull} of a set $X$ in Euclidean space $\R^3$ is the intersection of all closed half-spaces which contain $X$.
+The \emph{convex hull} of a set $X$ in Euclidean space $\R^3$ is the intersection of all convex sets which contain $X$.
 The \emph{inradius} of $X$ is the supremum of the radii of spheres which are contained in $X$.
 Here we show:

 \begin{thm} Let $\gamma\colon [a,b]\to\R^3$ be a closed rectifiable curve of length $L$, and $r$ be the inradius of the convex hull of $\gamma$.
 Then

 Equality holds only if, up to a reparameterization, $\gamma$ is simple, $\C^{1,1}$, lies on a sphere of radius $\sqrt2 \,r$, and traces consecutively $4$ semicircles of length $\pi r$. \end{thm}